jmadibekov/olympiadarchives-old/README.md

 # olympiadarchives.org

-You can find there the archives of Kazakhstani Olympiads of past few years. :)
+You can find here the archives of past olympiads in informatics :)